AnushkaJ25/basic-ml-projects/Iris-plant-leaf-detection-using-decision-tree/README.md

 - Matplotlib / Seaborn

 ## Results
-The Naive Bayes model is able to classify iris species effectively and achieves good accuracy on the dataset.
+The Decision Tree model is able to classify iris species effectively and provides interpretable decision rules for classification.

 ## Notes
-This project is a beginner-level implementation designed to understand probabilistic classification using the Naive Bayes algorithm.
+This project is a beginner-level implementation designed to understand tree-based learning and decision-making in machine learning.